 If a bullying incident involves a Director, the Administrator or designee shall be responsible for investigating the report, and other steps necessary to implement the Plan, including addressing the safety of the alleged target.
-If a bullying incident involves the Administrator, Amazing Grace Church Council, or its designee shall be responsible for investigating the report, and other steps necessary to implement the Plan, including addressing the safety of the alleged victim.
+If a bullying incident involves the Administrator, Amazing Grace Church Council, or its designee shall be responsible for investigating the report, and other steps necessary to implement the Plan, including addressing the Plan, including addressing the safety of the alleged victim.